dgamboa/writing-stage/wallet-tutorial-text.md

 ### Implementation

 In [Step 3](#step-3-fetching-a-balance) we learned how to instantiate a connection to one of Solana's networks, and how to assign our account's public key property to a variable.
-We can apply that same code here:
+We can apply that same code here to start writing the `handleAirdrop` function in `utils/index.ts`:

 ```javascript
 const connection = new Connection(clusterApiUrl(network), "confirmed");